MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Colour.md

 	Kaufmann was a famous female 18th Century Swiss artist who established an international reputation for her landscapes and portraits.
 In 1768, she became one of only two female artists who co-founded the Royal Academy in London.
 Born in Chur, Kaufmann also had close ties to Schwarzenburg, Austria (a 45 minute drive from St. Gallen)  where the museum is located.
 Worth a quick visit to emphasis the talent and skill of an amazing woman who was recognized at a time when few women were.  http://angelika-kauffmann.com/das-museum/oeffnungszeiten

  - Rosegarten Collection
-This museum in Lucern has works by Swiss artist Paul Klee, as well as other Classic Modernist and Impressionist artists including Pablo Picasso, and Renoir and Cézanne. https://www.rosengart.ch/en/welcomeList item
+This museum in Lucern has works by Swiss artist Paul Klee, as well as other Classic Modernist and Impressionist artists including Pablo Picasso, and Renoir and Cézanne. https://www.rosengart.ch/en/welcome

+Claire Ochsner Museum and Sculpture Garden

 ### Do a Puzzle